FamilySearch/gedcomx/README.md

 Welcome
 -------

-GEDCOM X is an open source project providing specifications for exchanging genealogical data.
+GEDCOM X defines an open data model and an open serialization format for exchanging the genealogical data essential to the [genealogical research process](https://github.com/FamilySearch/gedcomx/wiki/GEDCOM-X-and-the-Genealogical-Research-Process).

 [See the wiki](https://github.com/FamilySearch/gedcomx/wiki) for more information.